EMCECS/ecs-object-client-java/Readme.md

 - S3

-Targeted for Java 1.6+
+Targeted for Java 8+

-**As of the client version after 3.13, read timeout is disabled by default to avoid conflicts in updating.**
+**As of the client version 3.2, read timeout is disabled by default to avoid conflicts in updating.**

 for more information about timeouts, please see the following [wiki page](https://github.com/EMCECS/ecs-object-client-java/wiki/Changing-Timeouts)